Crew Chief, No. 12 Ford Mustang

-Matt Swiderski begins his first season with Team Penske in 2018 and will lead the No.12 NASCAR XFINITY Series (NXS) team, working closely with driver Austin Cindric.
-Swiderski joins Team Penske following a successful run with Richard Childress Racing (RCR), where he worked as crew chief of the No. 3 NXS team with drivers Ty Dillon, Scott Lagasse and Brian Scott.
-The 2017 season marked Swiderski's first full-time season as a NASCAR crew chief after successfully working his way up through the ranks.
+Swiderski joined Team Penske before the 2018 season following a successful run with Richard Childress Racing (RCR), where he worked as crew chief of the No. 3 NXS team with drivers Ty Dillon, Scott Lagasse Jr. and Brian Scott.
+The 2017 season marked Swiderski's first full-time season as a NASCAR crew chief after successfully working his way up through the stock car ranks.

-Previously, Swiderski was the head of vehicle performance at RCR for three seasons, where he oversaw a team of 25 race engineers, simulation engineers, performance engineers and software developers.
+Before becoming a crew chief, Swiderski led the vehicle performance efforts at RCR for three seasons, as he oversaw a team of 25 race engineers, simulation engineers, performance engineers and software developers.
 Swiderski was largely responsible for RCR's growth in research and development and diversifying its engineer staff.

-In 2005, Swiderski joined RCR's engineering staff and spent three years working as a data acquisition engineer before being assigned to race engineer for the No. 2 RCR XFINITY Series entree in 2007.
-With driver Clint Bowyer, Swiderski was a part of two race wins in 2007 and a championship-winning season in 2008 where Bowyer won one race.
+In 2005, Swiderski joined RCR's engineering staff and spent three years working as a data acquisition engineer before being assigned to race engineer for the No. 2 RCR Xfinity Series entree in 2007.
+Swiderski helped driver Clint Bowyer earn two race wins in 2007 and produce a championship-winning season in 2008.

-Swiderski briefly stepped away from stock car racing in 2012 to take a job with Space Exploration Technologies (SpaceX), a private aerospace manufacturer and space transport provider in Hawthorne, California founded by Elon Musk.
+Swiderski briefly stepped away from racing in 2012 to join Space Exploration Technologies (SpaceX), a private aerospace manufacturer and space transport provider in Hawthorne, California founded by Elon Musk.
 Serving as a loads engineer in the dynamics group, he worked on some of the world's most advanced rockets and spacecrafts.
 After just eight months in the new role, Swiderski returned to racing as chief race engineer for RCR and was named head of vehicle performance in January 2014.